 purifying the air of pollutants

-improve mood- bright blooms always make ya smile!
+improving moods- bright blooms always make ya smile!

-8 Indoor Plants that Improve Health
+8 Indoor Plants That Are Good For Your Health

 1) Aloe Vera

 This plant helps to remove harmful pollutants in the air and gives back a lot of oxygen.
-Like other succulents, its very easy to maintain and is such a nice touch on a shelf!
+Like other succulents, it's very easy to maintain and is a beautiful, unique-looking touch for any shelf!

-The Aloe Vera plant is even cooler to have around, because the water it stores in its leaves can be used as a gel with various healing properties.
+The Aloe Vera plant is even cooler to have around because the water it stores in its leaves can be used as a gel with various healing properties.